shudd3r/skeletons/README.md

 [![LICENSE](https://img.shields.io/github/license/shudd3r/skeletons.svg?color=blue)](LICENSE)
 ### Template engine for package skeletons

+Skeleton packages are used to maintain **consistent structure** of document (license, readme etc.) and dev environment files **across multiple packages**.
 This library allows building skeleton package scripts with following features:
 - Generating package skeleton from template
-- Updating placeholders in existing project
+- Verifying synchronization of existing project with chosen template (as a part of [_CI_](https://en.wikipedia.org/wiki/Continuous_integration) process)
-- Verifying synchronization of existing project with template
+- Updating template placeholders in existing project

 Neither applications nor libraries will use this package directly, but as a command line tool of the skeleton package they were built